protocolbuffers/protobuf/doc/vs-cpp-protos.md

 | C++ (lite)      | 187Ki   | 2.8Ki   | 1.25Ki |
 | C++ (code size) | 904Ki   | 6.1Ki   | 1.88Ki |
 | C++ (full)      | 983Ki   | 6.1Ki   | 1.88Ki |

+"C++ (code size)" refers to protos compiled with `optimize_for = CODE_SIZE`, a mode in which generated code contains reflection only, in an attempt to make the generated code size smaller (however it requires the full runtime instead of the lite runtime).

 ## Bifurcated vs. Optional Reflection